yshamin/tsf/examples/jaxrs-advanced/README.txt

 RESTful client uses CXF JAX-RS WebClient to traverse all the information about an individual Person and also adds a new child.
 It also shows how to use a simple proxy.

+Finally a simple proxy is created and is used to make the calls.

-Please check the comment in the code for a detailed description on how client invocations are made and how they are processed on the server side.
+Please check the comment in the code for a detailed description on how client calls are made and how they are processed on the server side.